Index ¦ Archives ¦ Atom ¦ RSS

 Disabling Tracker

-Before copying back any file from my back up's, hay must disable the annoying tracker and all his friends:
+Before copying files from my backups, I disable the annoying tracker service:

 su -c 'dnf install tracker-preferences'